NidhiShree123/DevOps_Assignmen_BitsPilani/assignment.md

 - command can be written as --  git push <remote_name> <branch_name>

 ## Advantages of CVCs
- - As each developer has their own copy of code, they can work offline.
-This is in contrast to having to constantly stay connected to the server, as in the case of centralized source code.

  - Faster and more efficient, because operations can be performed on local machines, and then later pushed / pulled to the version control server, when required.